-This is a double album. second CD, The Ambient Way : jazzcomputer.bandcamp.com/album/many-sides-of-music-the-ambient-way
+This is the first CD of a double album.
+For the second CD, The Ambient Way, go there : jazzcomputer.bandcamp.com/album/many-sides-of-music-the-ambient-way

 2014 has seen a burst of inspiration from Yves Potin, a thoughtful and intelligent progressive artist who records under the pseudonym Jazzcomputer.org